RBF-HS: Recursive Best-First Hitting Set Search: Evaluation

-However, like in the case of minCard, when we allow for the utilization of a small amount of more memory than RBF-HS does, this problem is remedied to a great extent.
-In fact, adopting HBF-HS with a switch at 400 generated nodes, led to a comparable---in 43\,\% of scenarios even lower---runtime as opposed to HS-Tree.
-Only in a single scenario, i.e., SPL20 with ontology O, HBF-HS (with switch at 400 nodes) still required substantially more time than HS-Tree did.
-Obviously, this exact combination represents a particularly demanding case for HBF-HS and RBF-HS (cf.\ bullet \ref{enum:results:if_rbfhs_bad_use_hbfhs}).
+However, as in the case of minCard, when we allowed for the utilization of a small amount of more memory than RBF-HS used, this problem was remedied to a great extent.
+In fact, adopting HBF-HS with a switch at 400 generated nodes mostly led to a runtime comparable to HS-Tree's, and in 43\,\% of the scenarios to an even lower one.
+Only in a single scenario, i.e., O, SPL, 20, HBF-HS (with a switch at 400 nodes) still required substantially more time than HS-Tree did.
+Obviously, this exact combination represented a particularly demanding case for HBF-HS and RBF-HS (cf.\ Bullet \ref{enum:results:if_rbfhs_bad_use_hbfhs}).

 As additional tests turned out, the answer to this problem is the employment of HBF-HS equipped with a \emph{relative switch criterion} (instead of an absolute one).
 Concretely, we allowed HS-Tree to consume 60\,\% of the available memory before handing over to RBF-HS.
-Runtimes as for HS-Tree could be achieved in this way (while making use of only marginally more than 60\,\% of the disposable memory, cf.\ bullet \ref{enum:results:HBFHS_caps_memory}).
+Runtimes as for HS-Tree could be achieved in this way (while making use of only marginally more than 60\,\% of the disposable memory, cf.\ Bullet \ref{enum:results:HBFHS_caps_memory}).

-\item \emph{Scalability tests:} The observations discussed so far have brought to light that DPIs with thousands of axioms and diagnoses (cf.\ columns 2 and 4 in Tab.~\ref{tab:dataset}) could be well handled by RBF-HS in our tests (Figs.~\ref{fig:results_card_SPL} and \ref{fig:results_card_ENT}), and even led to a better relative performance in comparison to HS-Tree than problems with fewer components and possible faults.
-In order to evaluate the scalability of RBF-HS wrt.\ $\ld$, i.e., the number of diagnoses to be computed, we conducted an additional scalability experiment.
-To this end, we first selected the most demanding DPIs based on their absolute runtime and memory cost in the normal experiments, and then ran the same experiments on these DPIs as described in Sec.~\ref{sec:experiment_settings}, but with $\ld := 100$.